 Does the oil have any clinical interactions?

 Some essential oils, especially when used internally, can cause contraindications with other medications or supplements.
-They may also trigger or worsen symptoms of an underlying medical condition.
+They may also trigger or exacerbation symptoms of an underlying medical condition.

 Is the oil safe to use around infants, children, or pets?

-Always check whether a specific essential oil is safe for children and pets.
+Always check whether a specific essential oil is child and pet-safe.
 Keep in mind that what might be safe for dogs may be poisonous for cats.
 Cats are more sensitive to essential oils than other pets.

 Is the oil safe to ingest?

 Essential oils that are perfectly safe when used topically or in aromatherapy may be toxic when ingested.
 Certain oils, like wintergreen, should never be ingested.
 Always check with a health professional before ingesting essential oils.

 In general, you should treat essential oils like other medications, supplements, or hazardous materials.
-This means practicing caution when purchasing, storing, and using them.
+This means practicing caution when purchasing, storing, and using.

 Keep essential oils out of reach of children and pets

 It’s not enough to keep your essential oils out of view.
-In order to ensure safety, place all essential oils in one lockable case and store it in a cupboard out of reach.
-Alternatively, store these oils in a high cabinet and add a child lock.
+In order to ensure safety, place all essential oils in one lockable case and store them in a cupboard out of reach.
+Alternatively, store them in a high-up cabinet and add a child lock.